Mahabub-csfs/projects-docs/docs/dashkit-laravel/installation.md

 Before installing our script, ensure that your server meets the following requirements:

-- Apache, another compatible web server
+- Apache or other compatible web server
 - PHP >= 8.1 or higher
 - MySQL Database server
 - Vite